ericjtaylor/gettingandcleaningdata/CodeBook.md

 ### mean

 This is the mean of the particular subject/activity group variable measurement.
-Note that in some cases this is a mean of means!
+Note that the source variables were themselves originally means (and standard deviations) over time from single activity trial.
+So the mean variable of the Tidy Data dataset is a mean of these trial means.

 The original units were normalized, so the units are still units norm.